Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 Now it seems obvious that while the job is important to get by in life, it is much less elementary to happiness and a fulfilled life than the personal sphere.

-To summarize, theres multiple spheres that are largely disjunt.
+To summarize, there's multiple spheres that are largely disjoint.
 A global one, where money allows me to buy other peoples time and attention.
 And a local one where money is meaningless and personal connection is the most important currency.